forumone/wasabi-formula/README.md

 # wasabi-formula
 salt formula for wasabi s3 backups
+This WILL NOT backup files NOT on shared Objective FS Volume.
+Additonal states would be required for that and this is HIGHLY discouraged because servers should be ephmeral and all config managed via salt.

 ## Requirements
 This formula is dependent on there being three AWS Paramter store values secrets named WASABI_ACCESS_KEY_ID, WASABI_SECRET_ACCESS_KEY and WASABI_BUCKET being available to the instance this script runs on.
+Also need to have ro-mysql (and ro-psql) DNS entries defined in local DNS - these scripts use the Read Only Aurora endpoints to backup databases - as not to clobber open running connections
+Also requires Objective FS and ONLY backups files From the latest Objective FS snapshot - again not to clobber open files

 ## Description